 Dr. Koshoeva enjoys a varied career as a soloist, chamber musician, and teacher.
 While living in Kansas City, she taught music at a host of institutions of higher learning, including Avila, Park, and Rockhurst Universities, the University of Missouri at Kansas City, and the University of Kansas.
 In 2015 she joined the faculty of The New School for Music Study.
 Many of her students have won prestigious piano competitions, some leading to performances in Carnegie Hall.

-Master of Music in Piano Performance, Chicago College of Performing Arts, Roosevelt University
+Master of Music in Piano Performance and Pedagogy, Ohio University

-Bachelor of Musical Arts in Piano Performance, University of Michigan
+Bachelor of Fine Arts in Piano Performance and Pedagogy, University of Nebraska, Kearney

 Faculty, Co-Director of PEPS Program